Ziggote/SonarrParsarr/README.md

 For any torrent that reaches 3 strikes, it will send an API call to sonarr to remove the problem torrent and add it to the blocklist.

 This will also trigger a new search for the same eppisode.

+Dont forget to add your Sonarr API key to the .py file